United House OKs $13.6B for Ukraine in huge spending bill

 In a remarkable and widespread rank-and-file rebellion, Democratic lawmakers froze the House into inactivity for most of Wednesday.
 Their demand: a refusal to accept Republicans’ insistence that the new COVID-19 spending be paid for with cuts in previously enacted pandemic aid to 30 states.

 Pelosi eventually relented and decided to remove all pandemic spending from the government-wide, $1.5 trillion package.
-That underscored the pressure Congress feels to help Ukraine resist the Russian invasion before it’s too late and to help nearby nations bolster their militaries and absorb over 2 million refugees fleeing the fighting.
+That underscored the pressure Congress feels to help Ukraine resist Russia before it’s too late and to help nearby nations bolster their militaries and absorb over 2 million refugees fleeing the fighting.

 The House planned to vote next week on a separate measure providing the full $15.6 billion for pandemic programs, without cutting state aid.
-It was expected to pass but face an uphill fight in the Senate, where strong GOP opposition seemed fatal.
+It was expected to pass but to likely face fatal GOP opposition in the Senate.

 The $1.5 trillion measure and its 2,741 pages would keep agencies functioning through Sept.
 30, the end of the fiscal year.
 Since it began Oct.
 1, the government has functioned on short-term measures that prevented federal shutdowns but held programs to levels agreed to under President Donald Trump.